 It’s no secret that a high protein, low carb diet is popular these days.
 After all, protein leaves you feeling fuller, longer.
 But for some who up their protein intake, this lifestyle change results in less, ahem, movement.
-So can pea protein cause constipation?
+So does pea protein normally cause constipation?
 No, this is another one of the myths about pea protein.

-Luckily, pea protein doesn’t cause sluggish bowels.
-In fact, many forms of traditional medicine, such as Ayurvedic and Chinese, utilize peas specifically to promote digestive health.⁶ Not only are they easy to digest, peas’ fiber content helps keep you feeling full, cutting down on unhealthy eating.
+Many forms of traditional medicine, such as Ayurvedic and Chinese, utilize peas specifically to promote digestive health.⁶ Not only are they easy to digest, peas’ fiber content helps keep you feeling full, cutting down on unhealthy eating.
 This strengthens the digestive tract and promotes regularity.

 Can Pea Protein Make You Fat?

 When combined with resistance training, pea protein can support building muscle mass.
 Studies show that weight lifters who ingested 50 grams of pea protein each day gained the same amount of mass as weight lifters who ingested the same amount of whey protein, indicating that pea protein is just as effective as dairy-based protein.⁷